2002–03 South-West Indian Ocean cyclone season: Intense Tropical Cyclone Japhet

-Cyclone Japhet developed on February 25 near the southwest coast of Madagascar, and initially moved to the northwest before turning to the southwest.
+Cyclone Japhet developed on February 25 near the south-west coast of Madagascar, and initially moved to the north-west before turning to the southwest.
 With favorable conditions for development, Japhet quickly intensified in the Mozambique Channel, reaching maximum winds of 175 kph, sustained over 10 minutes.
 This made it an intense tropical cyclone, only the sixth to occur in the channel in 24 years.
 After stalling briefly, the cyclone turned to the northwest, weakening slightly before striking Mozambique just south of Vilankulo on March 2.
 Japhet slowly weakened while progressing inland, dissipating over Zambia on March 6.

 Along its path, Japhet dropped heavy rainfall that caused widespread river flooding.
 The rains occurred after an extended drought, although excessive precipitation caused heavy crop damage, notably around where the storm moved ashore.
 In two provinces in Mozambique, the cyclone damaged or destroyed 25,000 houses, leaving at least 23,000 people homeless.
 Flooding in Zambia caused rivers to rise in Mozambique several days after the storm's passage.
 There were 17 deaths in Mozambique.
 Further inland, remnant rainfall destroyed a bridge and several houses in Zimbabwe, killing eight people.

 Intense Tropical Cyclone Kalunde

-Kalunde formed on March 3 from an area of convection southeast of Diego Garcia.
+Kalunde formed on March 3 from an area of convection south-east of Diego Garcia.
 The system slowly intensified while drifting to the west, becoming a moderate tropical storm on March 5.
-Its intensification rate increased as it began a steady southwest movement.
+Its intensification rate increased as it began a steady south-west movement.
 Kalunde underwent rapid deepening and developed an eye, reaching peak intensity on March 8.
 Around that time, MFR estimated a minimum pressure of 910 mbar with winds of 215 kph, and the JTWC estimated peak winds of 260 kph; this made Kalunde the strongest cyclone of the year in the basin.
 It weakened after undergoing an eyewall replacement cycle, and on March 12 Kalunde passed near Rodrigues island as a weakening cyclone.
 Around that time, the storm turned to the south, weakening to a tropical storm on March 14 before becoming extratropical the next day.
 The remnants of Kalunde dissipated on March 16.

 When the cyclone passed Rodrigues, it produced wind gusts estimated up to 210 kph, which caused an island-wide power outage.
 Many roads were washed out, and about 80 percent of the drinking water was contaminated.
 During the storm's three-day passage of the island, a total of 329.1 mm of rain fell.
 A total of 1,600 homes were damaged, and total losses across the island amounted to $3.15 million (2003 USD, €3.4 million).